Confirmation Preparation (for teens)

 • Confirmation Mass Information

-Confirmation Mass 2023
+Confirmation Mass 2025

-Confirmation will be celebrated by Bishop Reed (Auxillary Bishop for our region) on Saturday, June 10, at 11am, at St. Bernard Church of Holy Family Parish.
+Confirmation will be celebrated by Bishop Reed (Auxiliary Bishop for our region) at St. Bernard Church of Holy Family Parish (given its larger size to accommodate the number of candidates we project having).
 This Confirmation Mass is for both Holy Family and St. Irene parishes in our collaborative.
-Candidates and sponsors should arrive at 10:30am.
-Candidates and sponsors will sit together in reserved pews, with most pews in the church available as open seating for family, friends, and guests.

 Please note that St. Bernard Church is air-conditioned.